 Both antioxidant vitamins and antioxidant phytochemicals help to inhibit the proliferation of influenza viruses and reduce flu’s severe complications.21 Glutathione, resveratrol, and quercetin are among the anti-viral and anti-influenza phytochemicals.
 Where can you find these?
 Garlic, onions, cruciferous vegetables, tomatoes, and avocados are rich in glutathione.
 Grapes and blueberries contain resveratrol.
 Onions are very high in quercetin.

 Don’t think swallowing a vitamin pill provides all the antioxidants you need.
 You need healthful plant foods to furnish you with a variety of anti-oxidant and anti-inflammatory phytochemicals.
-Remember, too much of the one antioxidant vitamin with marginal intakes of the other actually creates more free radicals in the body; a condition we don’t want.
+Remember, too much of one antioxidant vitamin with marginal intakes of another actually creates more free radicals in the body; a condition we don’t want.

 Zinc is a trace mineral that exerts antioxidant activity and is essential for all immune cells.
 Zinc deficiency reduces the efficiency of T-lymphocytes.
 While it is important to have sufficient zinc in your diet, too much zinc can actually inhibit the function of the immune system.
 How much do you need?
 About 11 to 15 milligrams a day for an adult.
 Taking more than 25 mgs a day can have adverse effects.
 Plant foods are not high in zinc.
 A half of cup of tofu provides 2 mgs. of zinc, one cup of oatmeal has 2.3mgs. of zinc, one-half cup of most legumes and one-fourth cup of nuts contain approximately 1 mg. of zinc.
 Vegetarians can be at risk for zinc deficiency if their diet is not carefully balanced to include zinc.